-- On the device, turn on the Wi-Fi Direct option. - 2 On the camera, in Playback mode, scroll to a photo. - 3 Touch MENU → Share(Wi-Fi) → Wi-Fi Direct. - When in the single image view, you can send only one photo at a time. - When in thumbnails view, you can select multiple photos.
-Touch Upload when you are finished selecting photos. - 4 Select the device from the camera's list of Wi-Fi Direct devices. - Ensure that the device's Wi-Fi Direct option is turned on. - You can also select your camera from the device's list of Wi-Fi Direct devices.
+- 1 On the device, turn on the Wi-Fi Direct option. - 2 On the camera, in Playback mode, scroll to a photo. - Press [MENU], and then select Share(Wi-Fi) → Wi-Fi Direct. - When in the single image view, you can send only one photo at a time. - When in thumbnails view, you can select multiple photos.
+Select Upload when you are finished selecting photos. - 4 Select the device from the camera's list of Wi-Fi Direct devices. - Ensure that the device's Wi-Fi Direct option is turned on. - You can also select your camera from the device's list of Wi-Fi Direct devices.